 Fees: < USD 1

-Document Name: Svidotstvo pro narodzhennya
+Document Name: Svidotstvo pro narodzhennya (Свідоцтво про народження)

-Issuing Authority Personnel Title: Department Head of the State registration of civil status office
+Issuing Authority Personnel Title: Department Head of the State Registration of Civil Status Office

 Registration Criteria: Defined by Family Code of Ukraine

-Procedure for Obtaining: The applicant must request birth certificates from one of the two locations: 1) district DRATsS (Civil Registry Office of the Department of Justice) either at the place of residence or at the place where the registration of document took place; 2) Ukrainian consulate or the Ministry of Foreign Affairs (for residents of other countries).
+Procedure for Obtaining: The applicant must request birth certificates from one of two locations: 1) district DRATsS (Civil Registry Office of the Department of Justice) either at the place of residence or at the place where the registration of document took place; 2) Ukrainian Consulate or the Ministry of Foreign Affairs (for residents of other countries).

-Certified Copies: Certified copies are not available
+Certified Copies: Certified copies are not available.

-Alternate Documents: There are no alternate documents
+Exceptions: There are no exceptions.

 Available